General Regulations

 The official arrival and departure sites are specified in the Annual Regulations.

-The Host Organisation covers all official expenses for Participants and Observers, including:
+The Host Organization covers all official expenses for Participants and Observers, including:

 Other than in respect of the provision of accommodation, meals, and transport during the Official Programme as detailed previously, the Host Organization is not liable under any circumstances for any costs or expenses whatsoever or howsoever incurred by any Participant or Observer in connection with the PAGMO.
 In particular, the Host Organization is not liable for any expenses derived from: